csudcy/outcade/README.md

  * Show user upcoming holidays on main page
  * Time how long tasks take
  * Show last sync status and age on main page
+ * Move TIP bar to the bottom & always show